top of page

 Vatnaverur Íslands_Icelandic watercreatures_Dalrun Kaldakvisl Eygerdardottir.png

-Founder and executive, Dalrún Kaldakvísl, historian
+Founder and executive, Dalrún Kaldakvísl, nature historian

 Co-director, Jóhannes Sturlaugsson, biologist

-The organization received an operating grant from the Ministry of the Environment, Energy and Climate in 2024
+The organization received an operating grant from the Ministry of the Environment, Energy and Climate in 2025

 bottom of page